thaissn/course-budget/README.md

-# course-budgety
+# course-budget
 Complete JavaScript 2020 Course - Budget App

-Budget web application - Part of the "Complete JavaScript 2020" course.
+Budget web application - part of the "Complete JavaScript 2020" course.

 Refered to as "Budgety" in the course.